grpc/proposal/A51-custom-backend-metrics.md

 At the client side, Java will provide a utility function `OrcaClientStreamTracerFactory`.
 Users can include it in the picker result in their custom LB policy’s `LoadBalancer.SubchannelPicker` to let gRPC push notifications to the application.
 It requires users to implement `OrcaPerRequestReportListener` in order to receive the metrics report callback.
+Note that java avoids trailers double-parsing: each `OrcaPerRequestReportListener` registered to each `OrcaClientStreamTracerFactory` instance get the report delivery after java internally parses the trailing metadata for the call only once.

 ```Java
 class CustomPicker extends SubchannelPicker {